Bira/octopus-carnival/_drafts/stormtrooper-armor.md

 Do you know what is the second hardest thing to convert when adapting Star Wars to the tabletop?
 Stormtroopers[^1].
-From an in-character perspective, facing down a squad of stormtroopers is a terrifying perspective.
+From an in-character perspective, facing down a squad of stormtroopers is a terrifying perspective, due to their "elite training" and heavy ultra-tech armor.
 Of course, we _are_ in a heroic action story, so what actually happens is that troopers almost never hit a shot and always get taken out in one hit from even the most primitive of weapons.

-Their poor aim has actually made it into GURPS as an optional cinematic rule named "Imperial Stormtrooper Marksmanship Academy", which reduces the deadliness of enemy shooters.
-But what about their armor?.
+Their poor aim has actually made it into GURPS as an optional cinematic rule named "Imperial Stormtrooper Marksmanship Academy" and later renamed to "Mook Marksmanship", which reduces the deadliness of enemy shooters.
+But what about their armor?
 Why does it do nothing?
 Armor effectiveness is usually framed as a matter of pure physics, so it feels like you can't just explain its ineffectiveness here as a skill issue.

 There are almost as many attempted solutions to this as there are Star Wars adaptations.
 Me, I think I hit on a solution that allows me to keep those fun